A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Introduction

-In this paper, we present a cluster based reinforcement learning algorithm which builds on top of the work done by \cite{zhu2017group} and test it for a more complex health setting using a dedicated simulator we have built.
-We use $k$-means clustering to find suitable clusters, thereby automatically selecting a value for $k$ using the silhouette score.
-We learn policies over the clusters using both an online RL algorithm (Q-learning, cf.~\cite{watkins1992q}) and a batch algorithm (LSPI. cf.~\cite{lagoudakis2003least}).
-We compare the cluster based approach to learning a single policy across all users and learning completely individualized policies.
-The aforementioned simulation environment generates realistic user data for a health setting.
+In this paper, we extend our earlier work \cite{el2018personalization} that presents a cluster-based RL algorithm and evaluates it for a complex e-Health setting using a dedicated simulator we have built where interventions are sent to users to maximize a certain goal (e.g. working out).
+In this work, we perform more extensive experiments and analyses of the obtained results.
+Furthermore, we test the applicability of our methods in different e-Health scenario's and compare them to an e-Health setting from \cite{zhu2017group} that is based on the real-word HeartSteps \cite{dempsey2015randomised} dataset.
+We use $k$-Medoids clustering \cite{kaufman1987clustering} with Dynamic Time Warping (DTW) ~\cite{Berndt:1994:UDT:3000850.3000887} as the distance function to find suitable clusters, thereby automatically selecting a value for $k$ using the silhouette score \cite{ROUSSEEUW198753}.
+We learn policies over the clusters using both an online RL algorithm (Q-learning, cf.~\cite{watkins1992q}) and a batch algorithm (Least-Squares Policy Iteration (LSPI). cf.~\cite{lagoudakis2003least}).
+We compare the cluster-based approach to learning a single policy across all users and learning completely individualized policies.
+The aforementioned simulation environment we developed generates realistic user data for an e-Health setting.
 Here, the aim is to coach users towards a more active lifestyle.
-The simulator is made publicly available to allow for benchmarking and make it easier for others to evaluate novel reinforcement approaches for this setting.
+The simulator is made publicly available to allow for benchmarking and make it easier for others to evaluate novel RL approaches for this setting \footnote{An RL multi-agent simulation environment for e-Health \cite{ali_el_hassouni_2020_3826055}: www.github.com/alielhassouni/rl-multi-agent-simulation-for-e-health}.

+In comparison with \cite{zhu2017group}, our approach relies on a more sophisticated and complex simulation environment where several types of users defined by a lifestyle schedule and personality are simulated with each their own behavioral profile and personal preferences which allows for highly personalized policies.
+Furthermore, we perform clustering using a state-of-the-art distance metric to learn optimal policies for clusters of users.
+We subsequently argue and empirically demonstrate that the stochasticity in the behavior of users makes the simulation environment a robust testbed for RL algorithms.

 This paper is organized as follows.
-We present our cluster-based reinforcement learning algorithm in Section 2 and we discuss related work in Section 3.
-We continue with a description of the simulator we have developed in Section 4.
-We then explain our experimental setup and our results in Sections 5 and 6 respectively.
-We end with a discussion.
+We discuss related work Section 2 and present our cluster-based RL algorithm in Section 3.
+We continue with a description of the simulator we have developed in Section 4 along with a description of the HeartSteps benchmark.
+We then explain our experimental setup and our results in Sections 6 and 7 respectively.
+We close with a discussion.